Victory Bell (Cincinnati–Miami): Notable games

 November 23, 1923: The Bearcats would go on to beat Miami 23–0.
-The significance of this match-up would come a month later, when Cincinnati player James Gamble "Jimmy" Nippert on would die from blood poisoning, due to a spike wound sustained during the game.
-James N. Gamble of Procter & Gamble, donated the required funds to complete the stadium.
+The significance of this match-up would come a month later, when Cincinnati player James Gamble "Jimmy" Nippert would die from blood poisoning, due to a spike wound sustained during the game.
+His grandfather James N. Gamble, of Procter & Gamble, donated the required funds to complete the stadium.
 A locker room and training (medical) facility was added as part of the renovation for the safety of players.

 November 25, 1950: In a clash of future coaching legends, Miami and Woody Hayes took on Cincinnati and former Miami head coach Sid Gillman for the MAC Championship title in the midst of a snowstorm.
 The Redskins ended up being too much for the Bearcats and would take the game 28–0 as well as the conference crown.
 Miami would go on to win the Salad Bowl against Arizona State 34–21.
 Additionally, this game took place on the same day as the Snow Bowl between Michigan and Ohio State.
 Ohio State's loss to Michigan led to the Buckeyes to hire Woody Hayes away from Miami.

 November 23, 1968: Determined to hand Miami a loss, Cincinnati had a potent offense led by QB Greg Cook and WR/K Jim O'Brien.
 Climbing back from a 21–6 deficit, the Bearcats recovered an onside kick and completed one pass before O'Brien drilled a forty-seven-yard field goal with three seconds remaining in the fourth quarter.
 UC would win the bell 23–21.
 This was Bo Schembechler's last game before he left to coach at the University of Michigan.
 Cincinnati Bengals founder Paul Brown was in attendance and concluded to draft Cook based on his performance in the game.

 September 27, 2003: The 3–0 Bearcats headed to Oxford to take on Ben Roethlisberger and the RedHawks.
 Miami jumped to a huge lead, with Roethlisberger passing for 377 yards.
 The Bearcats mounted a furious comeback, scoring three times in the final eight minutes, but Miami's lead was too much and they would win 42–37.